abhishek-932/React-Native/To-Do App/README.md

-# Sample To Do application
+# Simple To Do application
 This Application is build using the react native framework hence it works on both android and IOS platforms.

 The project is divided into 2 basic components: